The sun is shining, but I can’t see it.

 And the world still turns for him.

 For those who aren’t aware of Brock Turner and the controversy surrounding him: Brock Turner is a former swimmer at Stanford University who was convicted of sexually assaulting an unconscious victim.
-The sentence, for those convictions, should’ve been about 14 years in prison.
-Instead, the judge overseeing his case sentenced him to six months, and earlier this month, Brock Turner was released after only serving three.
+After serving three months in jail, Brock Turner was released.